will1792/SIMPLE-NN/docs/models/hdnn/hdnn.rst

      pca: false

-* :code:`pca_whiten`: When set to true, do whitening (equalize the variances of principal components).
+* :code:`pca_whiten`: When set to true, PCA-transformed vector is whitened (the variances of principal components are normalized to unity).
-  It is different from conventional whitening with an additional parameter.
+  The whitening is different than original scheme.
-  See :ref:`below <pca_min_whiten_level>`.
+  See :ref:`below <pca_min_whiten_level>` for more details on the difference.

   **Default:**